 But users often encounter the issue of the tool getting stuck when attempting to restring it after taking the head apart.

-This guide will teach you how to keep string trimmer line from sticking and is for you if you have been struggling with this problem.
+This guide will teach you how to keep string trimmer line from sticking , if you have been struggling with this problem.

 Let’s get down to business.